 Consider a donor-advised fund for charitable contributions

 A donor-advised fund (DAF) is a program of a public charity, such as Fidelity Charitable®, that allows donors to make contributions to the charity, become eligible to take an immediate tax deduction, and then make recommendations on distributing the funds to qualified charitable organizations.
-By making a large donation to the donor-advised fund, one that covers several years’ worth of charitable contributions, you can help make it easier to itemize your tax deductions (if you weren’t doing that already) and thus help make it easier to benefit from a tax deduction in the year of the gift.
+By making a large donation to the donor-advised fund, one that covers several years’ worth of charitable contributions, you can help make it easier to itemize your tax deductions (if you weren’t doing that already) and thus help make it easier to benefit from a tax deduction on your charitable giving.
 However, the money does not need to be granted to a charity in the year you make the contribution.
-You can let the money grow and you can decide later how the money will be distributed.
+You can let the money grow tax-free and you can decide later how the money will be distributed.
 This strategy of gifting several years’ worth of contributions to a DAF in a single year in order to gain the benefits of a tax deduction is often called "bunching."

 Tip: See Fidelity Charitable's 7 charitable tax deduction questions answered